365cent/deno-mx-sb/posts/host-your-own-tor-exit-relay-node.md

 Next, you will need to install the Tor software and configure it for use as an exit node.
 You can install Tor using the package manager for your Linux distribution, or you can download and install it from the Tor Project’s website.
 Once installed, you will need to configure Tor to run as an exit node, which involves editing the Tor configuration file.
 The Tor Project provides detailed instructions for configuring Tor as an exit node.

-Tor Project have handful documentation to help you going through installation: <https://community.torproject.org/onion-services/setup/install/>.
+The Tor Project has a handful of documentation to help you through the installation process: <https://community.torproject.org/onion-services/setup/install/>.

 I also found this video useful during setup: <https://www.youtube.com/watch?v=EMZqZ3XX8Eo>